 - Earlier and more rapid snowmelt due to warmer winter and spring temperatures

-Other factors that increase drier conditions and drought risk in the province include:
+Other factors that increase runoff and flood risk in the province include:

 - Loss of vegetation due to wildfire and/or forest die-off due to mountain pine beetle